 - Offers the best performance for running games and other intensive Windows software.

 - You must reboot every time you want to access Windows programs.

 - Can take up a good bit of disk space.

 Both of the above solutions involve actually using the Windows OS to run Windows programs.
 But Wine is different.
 It’s a compatibility layer that lets you run Windows software on macOS and Linux.
 Wine is a lighter solution than an installation of Windows, if you just need to use a program or two.
 But it doesn’t come without its own set of problems.

 Wine isn’t guaranteed to work with all programs.
 Some may work perfectly, while others will crash or fail to run at all.
 You can check the Wine Application Database to see if your preferred apps will work.
 Another problem is that the vanilla Wine program requires some tweaking that will likely confuse new users.

 The best way to try Wine is with the third-party WineBottler, which adds some much-needed conveniences.

 Download WineBottler and open the DMG file when complete.
 In the resulting window, drag and drop both the Wine and WineBottler icons to your Applications folder just like you’d install other software.
-Launch WineBottler, and you’ll see some programs that you can install right away, such as internet Explorer.
+Launch WineBottler, and you’ll see some programs that you can install right away, such as Internet Explorer on Mac .

-To open other Windows programs, download them as EXE files from the appropriate websites.
+To open other Windows programs, download them as EXE files from safe and reputable download sites .
 Right-click and choose Open With > Wine and Wine can run them directly.
-Remember that not all programs will work under Wine, so you may have to try some troubleshooting if one fails.
+Remember that not all programs will work under Wine, so you may have to try some Wine troubleshooting if one fails.